for Fun /

 fake "PEALE'S MUSEUM" silhouettes.
 The rarest of the three stamped signatures

 used by Peale is “PEALE.”
-We are unsure of the dates in which Peale used
+We are unsure of the dates in each of the

-each of the signatures.
+sons, used the scarcer two.
 It is thought that Rembrandt Peale may

-have used the "Peale" stamp at the separate Baltimore museum.
+have used the "PEALE" stamp at the separate Baltimore museum.
+Raphaelle Peale also cut silhouettes in Virginia and must have used one

-Williams.
+Williams was taught the art of silhouette cutting.
 Under Peale’s supervision and tutelage.
-Williams cut many of
+Williams cut

 the silhouette that are signed “MUSEUM.”
 While many people assume that